Skip to main content

 If you or your colleagues have specific needs for space and materials in the meantime, please reach out to your supervisor or connect directly with your college’s representative for business operations who can work to help find a solution for you.

-NC State Facilities and Environmental Health and Safety teams evaluate all concerns that come in and maintain protocols for evaluating building materials for hazardous materials as part of routine renovation and repair work.
+NC State Facilities and Environmental Health and Safety teams evaluate concerns that come in and also maintain protocols for evaluating building materials for hazardous materials as part of routine renovation and repair work.
 If there are maintenance needs or if individuals express concerns, our facilities and environmental health and safety teams will evaluate those.

 Communications

-The university continues to update the Poe Hall and broader NC State community regularly, and as new information becomes available through its updates website, social media and email messages
+The university continues to update the Poe Hall and broader NC State community regularly, and as new information becomes available through its updates website, social media and email messages.

 Information on PCBs